-- Introduction (20 minutes)

-- Activity 1: Human Rights-Based Approach vs. Instrumentalist Approach (15 minutes)

-- Activity 2: Problem Statement (15 minutes)

-- Wrap-up (5 minutes)
+- Introduction (20 minutes) - Activity 8.1: Instruments: Rights-based or Instrumentalist?
+Vote with your picture!
+(15 minutes) - Activity 8.2: Problem Statement (15 minutes) - Wrap-up (5 minutes)

 Facilitator Steps Technology Support 1 Ask participants whether they have heard of a 'human rights-based approach' to programming or development.
 Ask for any volunteers to describe how they would define a rights-based approach, where they have heard of it, or how it applies to their work.
 Start the PowerPoint and share the screen.
 Progress through the accompanying slide(s).
 Follow the cues from the Facilitator when to switch slides.
 2 Ask participants to think about how they define 'rights'.
 In plenary, ask for as many synonyms for rights as they group can think of.
 These might include 'entitlements', 'agency', 'choice', 'power', etc. Explain that rights can be defined as: Rights are legal, social, or ethical principles of freedom or entitlement; that is, rights are the fundamental normative rules about what is allowed of people or owed to people according to some legal system, social convention, or ethical theory.
 (Stanford Encyclopedia of Philosophy) Explain that some rights can be described as 'positive' and 'negative' rights - ask participants for examples of each (for facilitators, examples can be found in Annex 8a).
+Progress through accompanying slide(s) 3 Explain to participants that they can find some of the normative frameworks that describe what rights people have in Annex 8b and introduce the following normative frameworks: Universal declaration of Human Rights (UN); CRC; CEDAW.
+Progress through accompanying slide(s)

-Progress through accompanying slide(s) Explain that a human rights-based approach to programming and development puts human rights at the heart of both the 'why' and the 'how' of development programming.
+Explain that a human rights-based approach to programming and development puts human rights at the heart of both the 'why' and the 'how' of development programming.
 First, we'll examine the 'why': the fulfillment of human rights as the core rationale for a development initiative.